enowars/enowars.github.io/_posts/2019-07-12-scoring-issues-1.md

 author: Trolldemorted
 ---

-As all of you have witnessed, attack and lost defense points was completely broken for the first few rounds - every flag you lost took defense points from, and every flag you captured gave you attack points for **all** services.
+As all of you have witnessed, attack and lost defense points were completely broken for the first few rounds - every flag you lost took defense points from, and every flag you captured gave you attack points for **all** services.

 This happened because some where statements were missing in our database queries: